A Q&A with Mark Krupnik, PhD, President & CEO, Retalon Inc. Originally posted on Retail IT Insights.

 Now more than ever retailers are producing a vast amount of data by the hour.
-The marketing and loyalty department provide consumer/promotion data, the POS system provides sales/returns data.
+The marketing and loyalty department provides consumer/promotion data, and the POS system provides sales/returns data.
 The DCs and logistics functions provide inventory/supply chain data, as well as the procurement/purchasing department, e-commerce, and more.

 Retailers also have more BI solutions than ever before to help visualize this data.
-The problem is that all of these BI tools are “backward looking.”
-They tell you what your sales were like in the past, what your inventory levels are, and when you ran promotions, however, while this data can be very useful to understand past behavior, retailers are left scratching their head without clear decisions about important decisions they need to make going forward.
+The problem is that all of these BI tools are “backward-looking.”
+They tell you what your sales were like in the past, what your inventory levels are, and when you ran promotions, however, while this data can be very useful for understanding past behaviour, retailers are left scratching their heads without clear decisions about important decisions they need to make going forward.

 3. The right product, at the right place, at the right time for the right price.

 The above two points bring significant challenges for retailers.
 Consider the following decisions that need to be made:

 - What merchandise should you invest in for each season?